LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.398.0
+*Released*: 14 December 2023
+- In-app messaging for product updates
+  - Add `ReleaseNote` component
+  - Updated Help icon to be a menu

 ### version 2.397.2
 *Released*: 13 December 2023
 - Issue 49237: From app settings page, set defaultDateFormat whenever defaultDateTimeFormat is changed